Hydration at Lollapalooza is key as temperatures are expected to soar

 Anyone experiencing those symptoms should get out of the sun as soon as possible, peel off some layers of clothing and use a wet rag or towel on the back of their neck and wrists, Tothy said.

-Tothy recommends sun shades and clip-on fans for young kids still in strollers.
+Tothy recommends sun shades and clip-on fans for children still in strollers.
 Light, breathable clothing is also essential for kids of all ages.
 If an infant or toddler is acting fussy, it could be a sign they’re experiencing dehydration or heat exhaustion.

 As for teens, Tothy emphasized the importance of avoiding drugs and alcohol.